 Kiwanis Park provides the community access to Antietam Creek.
 A pavilion overlooking the Antietam Creek, a paved parking lot, and paths and boardwalks have been constructed by City staff.

-Officially opened on April 30, 2016, explore this park to learn about kayaking opportunities on the Antietam Creek, protecting Monarch butterflies by planting a "Waystation" like the one in this Park, and plans to save the historic stone house on the property.
+Officially opened on April 30, 2016, explore Kiwanis park to learn about kayaking opportunities on the Antietam Creek, protecting Monarch butterflies by planting a "Way station," and join in the exploration of restoring the historic stone house on the property.

 Experience the wonder of the epic Monarch Butterfly at the first official City of Hagerstown Parks Monarch Butterfly Way Station.
 Enjoy this fun family educational opportunity for free at Kiwanis Park, by the Monarch Alliance.
 Learn about the life cycle of the Monarch butterfly.
 Learn about the native plants and milkweed in the garden and about all of the pollinators that inhabit this ecosystem.
 Make your garden an attractive spot for Monarch butterflies and pollinators by planting Monarch butterfly way station with milkweed plant.
 Learn more from Monarch Alliance.

 For assistance with enrollment, contact Parks & Rec (301)739-8577 x 170.